GoogleCloudPlatform/dataproc-templates/notebooks/oracle2bq/README.md

 * Automatically uses partition reads if exceeds threshold.
 * Divides migration into batches and parallely migrates multiple tables.
 * Notebook allow you to choose modes i.e. appending data or overwrite.
-* Bigquery load automatically created table if table does not exists.
+* BigQuery load automatically created table if table does not exists.

 ### Requirements